clarasaito/clarasaito.github.io/README.md

 ##### global explanation
 your website is editable in the [content](https://github.com/clarasaito/clarasaito.github.io/tree/main/content) folder.
 In there u see three folders and one _index and a privacy file.
-The folders each represent a single page. the main folder, content, is the main page.
+The main folder, content, is the home page.
+The folders inside are workshops & projects page.
+Inside those two folders there is the different subjects, each there own folders.

-There is also a photo starting with feature. this is the background of the page ánd the thumbnail photo of the front page.
+There's also a photo starting with feature. this is the background of the page ánd the thumbnail photo of the page above it.
-The gallery folder has an _index file, a featurephoto (background) and two folders: video and pictures.

-##### about the index/_index files
+##### about the _index files
-The index file is the main page.
-You can edit text: and summary: there, and more, i'lll explain later.
+You can edit text and summary there, and more, i'lll explain later.
 NOT title!
 fyi: the description should be (best) min and max 160 characters.
 It is not sufficient now.
 No enters, just txt.
 You will have to decide what u want people to read there.

-##### about the gallery
+##### about the index files
-what is in that index file, below the texts {{gallmir3}}
+what is in that index files, below the texts {{gallmir}}
 DO NOT TOUCH!!
 it is hidden code for the way the galleries are shown.
 u can put some text above or below if u want.
-And, alike the other index files, under the minusses.
+Always under the minusses.

 ##### fucking up
 if u fuckup anything and i have an impossibility to do a thing..